 This section, method, or task contains steps that tell you how to modify the registry.
 However, serious problems might occur if you modify the registry incorrectly.
 Therefore, make sure that you follow these steps carefully.
 For added protection, back up the registry before you modify it.
 Then, you can restore the registry if a problem occurs.
-For more information about how to back up and restore the registry, click the following article number to view the article in the Microsoft Knowledge Base: 322756 How to back up and restore the registry in Windows
+For more information about how to back up and restore the registry, see How to back up and restore the registry in Windows.

 To change the lifetime period of an old password, add a DWORD entry that is named OldPasswordAllowedPeriod to the following registry subkey on a domain controller:

 Click Start, click Run, type regedit, and then click OK.

 Locate and then click the following registry subkey:

 On the Edit menu, point to New, and then click DWORD Value.